-Policy Context
+Policy context

-Existing plans.
+Existing plans

 The city already has a range of ambitious growth plans that will play a key role in driving the economic recovery.
 These include:

-- The Birmingham Development Plan- The BDP sets out a spatial vision and strategy for the sustainable growth of Birmingham till 2031. - Big City Plan The 20-year masterplan for the redevelopment of the city centre including key strategic plans for Paradise, Smithfield and Curzon.
-The Big City Plan will be replaced by Our Future City Plan in 2021, setting out a new vision for City to 2040. - East Birmingham inclusive Growth Strategy A 20-year vision to transform East Birmingham. - Birmingham Connected transport strategy and the draft Birmingham Transport Plan Principles and strategies to sustainably meet current future transport demands and guide investment in transport. - Midlands HS2 Growth Strategy The city is a key partner in the plans to maximise the transformation growth potential locally that arises from HS2. - The West Midlands Local industrial Strategy The city is a key stakeholder in the long-term plan to shape sustainable and inclusive growth in the region.
+- The Birmingham Development Plan - the BDP sets out a spatial vision and strategy for the sustainable growth of Birmingham till 2031. - Big City Plan the 20year masterplan for the redevelopment of the city centre including key strategic plans for Paradise, Smithfield and Curzon.
+The Big City Plan will be replaced by Our Future City Plan in 2021, setting out a new vision for the City to 2040. - East Birmingham inclusive growth strategy - a 20-year vision to transform East Birmingham.

+- Midlands HS2 Growth Strategy - the city is a key partner in the plans to maximise the transformation growth potential locally that arises from HS2. - The West Midlands Local Industrial Strategy - the city is a key stakeholder in the long-term plan to shape sustainable and inclusive growth in the region.

 Birmingham has a political commitment to a low carbon future (R20).
 The City Council is committed to continuing the Route to Zero work and adopted its Action Plan in January 2021.
-The implementation of the Clean Air Zone in the city centre, and the Birmingham Transport Plan are key projects and they will help to facilitate a greener and more inclusive economic future for the city.
+The implementation of the Clean Air Zone in the city centre, and the Birmingham Transport Plan are key projects and they will help to facilitate a greener and more inclusive economic future for the

-What has changed.
+What has changed

 Whilst all these plans are still valid, we have produced this plan because the COVID-19 crisis has had a profound impact on the economy which calls for a shift in our approach.
 What is new:

-• The short-term economic shock caused by global trading conditions and the "lockdowns" and other restrictions on trade, demands a response in terms of support to businesses and to employees and those who lose their jobs.
+- The short-term economic shock caused by global trading conditions and the 'lockdowns' and other restrictions on trade. demands a response in terms of support to businesses and to employees and those who lose their jobs. - The crisis has revealed more clearly the inequality and lack of opportunity faced by many communities in our existing economy.
+This calls for redoubled efforts to promote inclusive growth and challenge the 'old normal' in economic development.

-- The crisis has revealed more clearly the inequality and lack of opportunity faced by many communities in our existing economy.
-This calls for redoubled efforts to promote inclusive growth and challenge the "old normal" in economic development. - The periods of lockdown have shown very clearly that we can take action to reduce environmental damage and the scale of the damage being done.
-The collective response also showed how we can take bold action when necessary to meet a common threat. - The economic and mobility restrictions that have been necessary through the pandemic have prompted dramatic changes in behaviour that may have longer lasting impacts, principally: - The use of digital communications technology to enable a massive extension of remote working in business and professional services, raising issues about the future use of city centre office space. - The acceleration of the shift towards on-line shopping, increasing doubts about the future of city centre retail space, and a potential shift towards local high streets. - The dramatic reduction in commuting, significantly less use of public transport and an increase in walking and cycling. - The on-going closure of parts of the leisure, hospitality and events sectors. - The period of the COVID crisis has included the end of the Brexit transition period and will be followed by the end of EU funding.
+- The periods of lockdown have shown very clearly that we can take action to reduce environmental damage and the scale of the damage being done.
+The collective response also showed how we can take bold action when necessary to meet a common threat. - The economic and mobility restrictions that have been necessary through the pandemic have prompted dramatic changes in behaviour that may have longer lasting impacts, principally: - The use of digital communications technology to enable a massive extension of remote working in business and professional services, raising issues about the future use of city centre office space.

+- The acceleration of the shift towards on-line shopping, increasing doubts about the future of city centre retail space, and a potential shift towards local high streets. - The dramatic reduction in commuting, significantly less use of public transport and an increase in walking and cycling. - The on-going closure of parts of the leisure, hospitality and events sectors. - The period of the COVID crisis has included the end of the Brexit transition period and will be followed by the end of EU funding.
 This could compound the impact of COVID-19 on businesses as well as requiring a re-adjustment in public funding of economic programmes.